erfanhoseingholizadeh/Deep-ECG-Full/README.md

 ### 3️⃣ Running the Demo

-Launch the interactive dashboard to visualize predictions on real or synthetic ECG signals.
+Launch the interactive dashboard to visualize predictions on real or synthetic ECG data.

 ```bash
 streamlit run dashboard.py